goauthentik/authentik/website/developer-docs/docs/templates/index.md

 title: "Templates"
 ---

 In technical documentation, there are document "types" (similar to how there are data types).
+We have templates for the different types, to make it super-easy for whomever wants to contribute some documentation!

 The most common types are: